hopechikafarah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a readme file on 0x02-shell_redirections
+this is my readme file on 0x02-shell_redirections